Add more detail to a budget or forecast

 Hover over the dimension row, then click the blue Add button that displays.

-In the window that displays, select the entity you want to add.
+Select the entity you want to add.
 You can select multiple entities.

 Select the applicable option: